GioPan04/delfin/README.md

 can significantly speed up compile times.
 It will be used automatically when available.

+### nix-shell

+Alternatively, using [nix-shell](https://nixos.org/) to bring up a development environment is possible.
+Please note that there are some limitations currently, such as missing icons.

+- `nix-shell --pure`
+- `meson setup build && cd build`
+- `meson compile`
+- `./delfin/delfin`

 ## Translations

 Contributions to translations are welcome on [Weblate](https://translate.codeberg.org/projects/delfin/).